 Distance Requirement from Other Community Residences and Recovery Communities: To ensure that facilities are integrated into the larger Dunwoody community, to ensure the maintenance of the community's character, and to prevent the creation of a de-facto quasipublic or institutional district, distance requirements between facilities are suggested.
-The distances proposed are 2,640 (initially 7,500 feet) for community residences and for recovery communities.
+The distances proposed are 2,640 feet for community residences and 5,280 feet for recovery communities.
 This ensures that facilities are spread amongst the different neighborhoods of the City.

-Distance Requirement from Parks and Schools: To prevent spillover effects on schools and to ensure harmonious integration into the community, a 1,000-foot distance requirement from such facilities is proposed.
+Distance Requirement from Parks and Schools: To prevent spillover effects on schools and to ensure harmonious integration into the community, a 1,000-foot distance requirement for community residences and 2,000-foot distance requirement for recovery communities from such facilities is proposed.
 Initially, prior to the Planning Commission meeting, a 1,000foot distance requirement on parks was proposed, too.